apereo/cas/docs/cas-server-documentation/integration/Configuring-Fortress-Integration.md

 # Apache Fortress Integration

 Services connected to CAS can use [Apache Fortress](http://directory.apache.org/fortress/) to handle the authentication and authorization with Apache Fortress.
-The Idea of this is because Apache Fortress does not have any SSO mechanism.
+The idea of this is because Apache Fortress does not have any SSO mechanism.
 However, Apache Fortress is complied for `ANSI INCITS 359 RBAC`.
 [See this link](http://directory.apache.org/fortress/testimonials.html) for background and history.

 ## Overview